 Sum of digits of the 7 verse numbers ⇒ 1 + 2 + 3 + 4 + 5 + 6 + 7 = 28

-Let us represent the Al-Fatehah with 28, the specific number of words of God gave us in this chapter.
+Let us represent the Al-Fatehah with 28, the specific number of words God has given us in this chapter.
 The next proof shows a mathematical relationship between the Al-Fatehah and verses 7:23 and 2:37 which may indicate that our redemption process is the same as the redemption process of Adam.
 We use 723 to represent (7:23) and 237 to represent (2:37).

 5. 723 237 28 = 19 x 3806512